All Episodes

 I'm in Burden, Kansas.

-Alright.
-Okay.
-Go ahead.
 You're on the air, sir.
-Go ahead.

-Yes.
-I read Velikovsky in the early 70s and at that time, just from my understanding of Velikovsky, I made some
+Yes, I read Velikovsky in the early 70s, and at that time, just from my understanding of Velikovsky, I made some predictions myself that have subsequently been proven by science, like the hole in the center of the galaxy.

 One of the predictions that I involved was that the solar system travels through the galactical plane.

-And a couple of weeks ago, on Art Bell's message from Mary, he described I'm all ears when anyone starts talking about that, but they'll have to teach me on this subject.
+And a couple of weeks ago, on Art Bell's message from Mary, he described a wave coming across.

-This would fit into the prediction that I made about the galactical plane having a wave.
+Well, this would fit into the prediction that I made about the galactical plane having a wave.

-I just have no training in these areas.
+I have no training in these areas.

-the primary themes around the world that I have not had the time except for more incidental
+I've been so completely preoccupied with sifting through the ancient material and reconstructing the primary things around the world that I have not had the time, except for more incidental discourse with astronomers and physicists that are pursuing the Velikovskyan areas of research.

-It would be nice to sort of have a Velikovskian physicist, for example, sitting alongside me here, because these questions are very fascinating.
+It would be nice to sort of have a Velikovskian physicist, for example, sitting alongside me here because these questions are very fascinating.

 All right.